Elastigirl: Incredibles 2

 Concept art for the character was designed by Bob Pauly and Tony Fucile.
 By Incredibles 2, the Incredibles original animation system had grown obsolete, requiring the animators to rebuild returning characters such as Helen using new rigging tools.
 Mullins returned to supervise her animation and make sure animators understood the limits of her stretching.
 In addition to supplying them with rubber bands for reference, Mullins explained that, like rubber bands, Helen weakens the further she stretches.
 Furthermore, he clarified that the character only stretches when necessary, resisting the temptation to animate her stretching unnecessarily, while her head and face remain unchanged regardless of how far she stretches.
 Her expanded role provided animators with new rigging opportunities, allowing them to stretch Helen in ways not possible in the first film.
 Updated technology enabled greater secondary motion and articulation for a "softer" feel, particularly in her buttocks and thighs.
-According to supervising technical director Rick Sayre, feats in the first film that would have required "a laborious bit of hand work with deformation tools" became easier to achieve.
 The tentacle rigs used for Hank in Finding Dory (2016) served as inspiration for enabling Helen to stretch beyond her capabilities in the first film, and this approach was applied to her new rig.